CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

   scheme, macro-flaw drainage is parameterized as an exponential decay of pond height relative to sea level (a.k.a., the hydraulic head).
 So macro-flaw drainage cannot remove pond water that sits below sea level.
-The level pond scheme is identical except that the exponential decay is applied to the entire pond height.
+The level-ice pond scheme is identical except that the exponential decay is applied to the entire pond height.
 The decay constant is controlled by the ``tscale_pnd_drain`` namelist parameter.
 Currently, this decay constant is uniform in time and space, but future work